What is bitumen emulsion & its uses?

 Despite a large number of advantages, bituminous emulsions also have some disadvantages.

-One of the most notable is that in the initial stages of decomposition, the material is incapable of withstanding external influences, such as operating loads or adverse climatic factors.
+One of the most notable is that in the initial stages of decomposition, the material cannot withstand external influences, such as operating loads or adverse climatic factors.

 The necessary resistance of coatings to external factors is achieved after a certain period of time, the duration of which depends on the rate of decomposition and emulsion formation.